agda/cubical/Cubical/AlgebraicGeometry/SQC.lagda.md

 Synthetic quasi coherence
 -------------------------

-Everything done here is from Ingo Blechschmidt's thesis or unpublished work of David Jaz Myers.
+All the mathematics presented here, is from Ingo Blechschmidt's thesis or unpublished work of David Jaz Myers.
+The style of presentation and the formalization in Agda are due to [Felix Cherubini](http://felix-cherubini.de)

 <!--
 ```